eventsflow/core/docs/index.md

 # EventsFlow

 Simple library for building data processing pipelines and control them via console tool.

+Where eventsflow library can be used:

+- data ingestion
+- data validation
+- data trasformation and filtering
+- data migration between different formats, databases and storages

+Eventsflow limits data processing only to one single node.
 The components listed below are building blocks for data processing with eventsflow

 - [Events](events.html)
 - [Workers](workers.html)